Who can attend UCLA Summer Sessions?

 For more information, please view our English Proficiency FAQ section by selecting "International Students" on the left hand side.

 International students wishing to take only English as a Second Language (ESL) courses are not required to fulfill English Proficiency.

 How do I register and enroll?

 Non-UCLA students must first register on the Summer Sessions Registration Form.
 A non-refundable payment of $150 ($400 for international students) is required before registration is processed.
 Once registration is complete, visiting students will receive access to MyUCLA in order to enroll.

 I already submitted the registration form and need to pay the deposit.
 How can I pay?

 You can easily retrieve your registration by clicking here, without the need of resubmitting your information.You will need your five-digit registration number that was sent to your email address.

-Once the deposit has been paid, you will receive your University Identification Number (UID) and can begin your summer enrollment on MyUCLA
+Once the deposit has been paid, you will receive your University ID (UID) number and you can begin your summer enrollment on MyUCLA

 How many classes can I take during the summer?